|Nutritional Guidelines (per serving)|

-In a large mixing bowl (or in the bowl of a stand mixer), combine the ricotta, eggs, granulated sugar, finely grated zest, vanilla extract, and limoncello (if using) and mix well with a wooden spoon or electric hand mixer on medium-low until well blended.
+In a large mixing bowl (or in the bowl of a stand mixer), combine the ricotta, eggs, granulated sugar, finely grated zest, vanilla extract, and limoncello (if using) and mix well with a wooden spoon or mixer on medium-low until well blended.

 Gradually add the semolina mixture to the ricotta mixture, stirring well to create a smooth, creamy mixture without any large lumps (a few small lumps are fine).

-Butter and flour a nine-inch round cake pan and transfer the mixture to the cake pan.
-Bake until the cake is firm and the top is golden brown, about 40 to 45 minutes.
+Butter and flour a nine-inch round cake pan or springform pan and transfer the mixture to the cake pan.
+Smooth the top.
+Bake until the cake is firm and the top is golden brown, about 45 to 55 minutes.

 Let cool completely, then sprinkle lightly with powdered sugar before serving.
 Refrigerate any leftovers.